There’s a new feature coming to DetailsPro and here is the teaser image.

 DetailsPro now supports multiple designs in files.
-You can easily keep multiple screens together in one place, mix designs of different sizes, and even keep track of a V1, V2, and V3 of a design by putting them together in one file.
+You can easily keep multiple screens together, mix designs of different sizes, or keep track of a V1, V2, and V3 of a design all in one file.

 We are also excited to share that you can easily merge your existing files together to take advantage of this new update.
 To merge files together, go to the Designs tab or any folder, start a selection, and after selecting at least two designs, tap Merge.
 Your new file will be created and your existing individual files will automatically be moved to Recently Deleted.